ENISSAY39/pet_adoption/README.md

 ---

-## 🚀 Features
+## 🚀 Features (updated)

 -   🐶 Create, edit, view, and delete pets
--   🐱 Link each pet to a species (Dog ,Cat or Bird)
+-   🐱 Link each pet to a species (Dog, Cat or Bird)
--   🔍 “Show” page with detailed information for each pet
+-   🔍 Show page with detailed information for each pet
 -   ✅ Server-side form validation
 -   📨 Success messages after each CRUD action
 -   🎨 Responsive layout styled with TailwindCSS
+-   🔎 Search & Filters on the pets listing:
+    -   Species
+    -   Age (Min and Max numeric inputs on the same line)
+    -   Adopted (Yes / No / All)
+    -   Pagination preserves filter query parameters
 -   🧩 Clean MVC structure using Laravel’s Eloquent ORM
 -   💾 Database with 2 related models: `Pet` and `Species`